mui/material-ui/docs/data/material/experimental-api/css-theme-variables/usage.md

   }));
   ```

   For **TypeScript**, the typings are not enabled by default.
-You can follow the [typescript setup](#typescript) to enable the typings.
+  Follow the [TypeScript setup](#typescript) to enable the typings.

   :::warning
-  Make sure that the components accessing `theme.vars.*` are rendered under the new provider, otherwise you will get `TypeError`.
+  Make sure that the components accessing `theme.vars.*` are rendered under the new provider, otherwise you will get a `TypeError`.
   :::

 - **Native CSS**: if you can't access the theme object, e.g. in a pure CSS file, you can use [`var()`](https://developer.mozilla.org/en-US/docs/Web/CSS/var) directly: